zowe/docs-site/docs/user-guide/generate-certificates.md

       certificateAuthorities: /var/zowe/keystore/local_ca/local_ca.cer
 ```

-If you want to double check the certificate you generate, run `keytool -v -list keystore localhost.keystore.p12` in the prompt for details about this certificate.
-See more commands to manage a keystore [here](https://docs.oracle.com/en/java/javase/11/tools/keytool.html).
+For details about the certificate you generated, run the following command:
+ `keytool -v -list keystore localhost.keystore.p12`
+For more information about additional commands to manage a keystore, see the following [keytool documentation](https://docs.oracle.com/en/java/javase/11/tools/keytool.html).

-### Next step
+### Next steps after PKCS12 setup

-When using a self-signed certificate, you will be challenged by your browser when logging in to Zowe to accept its untrusted certificate authority.
+When using a self-signed certificate, you will be challenged by your browser when logging in to Zowe to accept Zowe's untrusted certificate authority.
 Depending on the browser you are using there are different ways to proceed.
-See next step about how to import the PKCS12 certificate to your brower [here](./import-certificates#import-your-pkcs12-certificate).
+See next steps about how to import the PKCS12 certificate to your brower [here](./import-certificates#import-your-pkcs12-certificate).

 ## Create a self-signed JCERACFKS certificate

 ### Configure the JCERACFKS setup section in zowe.yaml

-For JCERACFKS certificate (z/OS keyring) users, here are some instructions about the fileds in the `zowe.yaml` file.
+For JCERACFKS certificate (z/OS keyring) users, customize the following parameters in the `zowe.yaml` file:

 <!-- - `zowe.setup.certificate.keyring.owner` is the keyring owner.
 It's optional and default value is `zowe.setup.security.users.zowe`.
 If it's also not defined, the default value is ZWESVUSR.
 Sam: didn't see "owner" in the yaml file. -->
+- `zowe.setup.certificate.keyring.name`
-- `zowe.setup.certificate.keyring.name` is the keyring name will be created on z/OS.
-This is required if zowe.setup.certificate.type is JCERACFKS.
+ Specifies the keyring name to be created on z/OS.
+This is required if `zowe.setup.certificate.type` is `JCERACFKS`.

-The following `zowe.yaml` example will generate:
+The following `zowe.yaml` example generates the following artifacts:

  - A `JCERACFKS` certificate, specified in `zowe.setup.certificate.type`
  - A key ring named `ZoweKeyring` specified in  `zowe.setup.certificate.keyring.name`
  - A certificate with the label `localhost` specified in `zowe.setup.certificate.keyring.label`
  - A certificate authority with the label `localca` specified in  `zowe.setup.certificate.keyring.caLabel` with a common name `Zowe Service CA`

+**Example:**
 ```
 zowe:
   setup: